PJMantoss/random-joke/README.md

-A programming Joke Generator with punchlines HTML/CSS,  and OfficialJoke API
+A programming Joke Generator with punchlines

 TECH OVERVIEW
 - HTML/CSS